gravesoft/gravesoft.dev/docs/update-windows-iso.md

 5. **Set Up the Working Directory**
    - Extract the downloaded W10UI zip file.
    - Create a folder named `Files` in D drive (e.g., `D:\Files`), avoiding spaces and special characters.
+   - Copy the extracted `W10UI.cmd` file into this folder.
-   - Copy all update files and the extracted `W10UI.cmd` file into this folder.
+   - Copy all the update files downloaded earlier (from the `UUPs` folder) into this folder.
-     The folder should look like this:
+     Your folder should look like this:
      ![image](./assets/w10ui-downloaded-files.png)

 6. **Integrate Updates**